 If it comes down to deal or no deal, offer instead to pay them in installments — giving them the incentive to make your flip a priority.
 Oh, and while you’re at it?
 Check to make sure they’re licensed and insured.

-8. Failing to pull building permits
+8. Pull the right building permits

 Building permit requirements can vary widely by city, county and state.